shahzeb1/invc/README.md

 --fetch [id]                   Fetch information for particular invoiced item --get [client]                 Get all the invoiced items for a client
 ```

+## Todo

+- Add ability to generate PDF for the client using the `$ invc --generate -c Nasa`
+- Mark items are invoiced
+- Push this to NPM
+- Maybe clean up `invc.js` into cleaner modules

+PR welcome! :smile:

 ## License